BruceEckel/SummerTechForumUnconference-hugo/content/Schedule.md

 ***********************************

-Sunday 6:00pm
+Sunday Evening
 -------------

-Welcome dinner at Bruce's House (107 WhiteRock).
-We'll have food, but if you have a favorite beverage you might want to bring that.
+Welcome hangout at Bruce's House (107 WhiteRock).

 Go to the corner of First and WhiteRock, and you'll see a building of four townhomes with solar panels on the roof.
 My unit is the furthest away from